-- Evaluating conclusions in light of known facts - These questions will consist of a set of factual statements and a conclusion.
+- Evaluating conclusions in light of known facts - These questions will consist of a set of facts and a conclusion.
 You must decide if the conclusion is proved by the facts, disproved by the facts or if the facts are not sufficient to prove or disprove the conclusion.
 The questions will not be specific to a particular field.

 - Preparing written material - These questions test for the ability to present information clearly and accurately, and to organize paragraphs logically and comprehensibly.
 For some questions, you will be given information in two or three sentences followed by four restatements of the information.
 You must then choose the best version.
 For other questions, you will be given paragraphs with their sentences out of order.
 You must then choose, from four suggestions, the best order for the sentences.

 - Understanding and interpreting tabular material - These questions test your ability to understand, analyze, and use the internal logic of data presented in tabular form.
 You may be asked to perform tasks such as completing tables, drawing conclusions from them, analyzing data trends or interrelationships, and revising or combining data sets.
 The concepts of rate, ratio, and proportion are tested.
 Mathematical operations are simple, and computational speed is not a major factor in the test.
-You should bring with you a hand-held battery- or solar-powered calculator for use on this test.
+You should bring with you a hand -held battery- or solar powered calculator for use on this test.
 You will not be permitted to use the calculator function of your cell phone.